tum-pbs/pbdl-book/diffphys-discuss.md

 interacting with these simulations.
 While we've only hinted at what could be achieved via DP approaches it is nonetheless a good time to summarize the pros and cons.

+## Alternatives - Noise

+It is worth mentioning here that other works have proposed perturbing the inputs and the iterations at training time with noise {cite}`sanchez2020learning` (somewhat similar to regularizers like dropout).
+This can help to prevent overfitting to the training states, and hence shares similarities with the goals of training with DP.

+However, the noise is typically undirected, and hence not as accurate as training with the actual evolutions of simulations.
+Hence, this noise can be a good starting point for training that tends to overfit, but if possible, it is preferable to incorporate the acutal solver in the training loop via a DP approach.

 ## Summary

+To summarize the pros and cons of training ANNs via differentiable physics:

 ✅ Pro:
 - uses physical model and numerical methods for discretization